MatthewGerber/rlai/docs/case_studies/mujoco_swimming_worm_pooled.md

 runtime:  policy dimensionality, learnings rates, the speed of simulation via `gym` and `mujoco-py`, and the speed of JAX to calculate policy gradients.
 Instead of working to mitigate these issues, I was curious to explore the use of multiple CPU cores during training.
 My first version linked above ran on a single CPU core.
 The question is, how should multiple CPU cores be leveraged?
-I am certain that this question had been answered many times in many ways, but as usual with my RLAI work I wanted to find an answer without skipping ahead to known solutions.
+I was certain that this question had been answered many times in many ways, and it is likely that CPU cores far underperform GPU pipelines.
+However, CPU cores are a natural progression, and I've got no real purpose here except to enjoy the progression.

 # Concept
 I tried several approaches that did not work.